How to Reduce Chronic Inflammation Naturally: A Root-Cause, Systems-Based Approach

 Understanding what causes chronic inflammation in the body is essential before attempting to reduce it naturally.
 Without identifying the factors sustaining immune activation, interventions often suppress downstream symptoms while upstream triggers remain active.

-Why Anti-Inflammatory Medications Don’t Address the Root Cause of Chronic Inflammation
+Why Anti-Inflammatory Medications Don’t Resolve Chronic Inflammation

 How Gut Inflammation Sustains Systemic Immune Activation

-Increased intestinal permeability allows immune-activating compounds to circulate systemically, contributing to joint pain, fatigue, skin conditions, mood changes, and metabolic dysfunction (18).
+When gut barrier integrity is compromised, inflammatory signaling may remain chronically elevated—even in the absence of overt digestive symptoms (17).
+Increased intestinal permeability allows immune-activating compounds to circulate systemically, contributing to joint pain, fatigue, skin disorders, mood changes, and metabolic dysfunction (18).

 How Inflammatory Foods Perpetuate Chronic Inflammation